JohnBucher/Website-JohnBucher/README.md

 Live at: [johnbucher.me](https://johnbucher.me)

 ## About
 My name is John Bucher and I am a Software Engineer specializing in Full Stack Web Development and Web Service technologies.
-This website was created to serve as a consolidation and showcase of my projects, skills, education, and experience!
+This website was created to serve as a consolidation and showcase of my projects, skills, education, experience, and more!

 ## Project Details
-- Built on Angular 9
+- Running on Angular 15
-- Deployed through GitHub-Pages
+- Implements a Continuous Integration/Continuous Deployment Pipeline through GitHub Actions
-- Routed to my personal custom domain
+- Deployed to and served on GitHub-Pages
-- Utilizes Karma Unit Tests
+- Routed to my personal custom domain: [ [johnbucher.me](https://johnbucher.me) ]
-- Implements Continuous Integration/Continuous Deployment through GitHub Actions
+- Utilizes Jasmine and Karma for Unit Testing